Clara Perra: Career

 She was recognised and praised for both her work as a percussionist and as a conductor, and had to overcome some cultural bias against women playing percussion instruments.

 She played at the Italy on stage festival in New York (1987); at the Wiesbaden festival (1983) and several International Festivals of Ravello; she directed various groups of percussionists and participated in numerous recordings of contemporary and experimental music.

 Before completing her musical studies, she was already part of the Franco Ferrara Orchestra, the Scarlatti RAI, the jazz-symphonic Italian Symphony Orchestra and the soloists of the Tempo di Percussione Ensemble, a formation with which she also performed during the concert season at the Teatro di San Carlo.

 Regarding her teaching material, she illustrated the technique contained in the DVD "Percussion and Drums School" (Curci 1995); she participated in the recording of the CD accompanying the book "Beyond the Rudiments" (Carisch 2004); she wrote essays, compositions and methods.
 Particular highlights include the work released in two volumes "Music Between Rhythm and Creativity" (Curci 1987): a project in collaboration with Antonio Buonomo, for which the newspaper "Corriere della Sera" devoted a full page review) and "Il Braccio del Tempo" (Simeoli 2015): a handbook that reveals the "secrets" of the orchestra pit, with amusing anecdotes about the conductors.
 It clarifies the concept of "visual rhythm" and concludes with polyrhythm exercises for two and three voices.

 Her profession as a soloist and orchestra conductor always ran alongside her work as a teacher and conductor of percussion ensembles.

 After teaching at conservatories in Benevento, Foggia, Potenza and Salerno, in compliance with a law that prohibited people who played in an orchestra to teach, in 1991 she was forced by the law to leave the orchestra of the Teatro di San Carlo, to maintain her role as a teacher.

 Becoming a tenured professor at the "A. Casella" Conservatory in Aquila, and later at the "Luisa D'Annunzio" Conservatory in Pescara, she trained an entire generation of soloists, conductors and teachers.

 In her spare time, Clara Perra was a voluntary for blood donor association AVIS (Italian Association for Blood Donation) and the C.R.I.
 (Italian Red Cross).
 For this reason, due to a mild illness, she was taken to the hospital by her own colleagues where she was observed for a long time.
-She was transferred to a more suitable hospital only when the symptoms of encephalitis became more evident, and she passed away before treatment could be effective.
+She was transferred to a more suitable hospital only when the symptoms of encephalitis became more evident, and she died before treatment could be effective.